Dudh Kunda Trek

 • Trip Starts Kathmandu

-Embark on the Dudh Kunda trek, a journey leading to a secluded lake nestled in the Solukhumbu mountains.
+The Dudh Kunda trek, a journey leading to a secluded lake nestled in the Solukhumbu mountains.
 Dudh Khunda, translating to “ milky lake” lies in the shadow of the formidable Mount Numbur.
 This less-explored region in Lower Everest offers an opportunity to traverse remote trails to Pikey Peak and Dudh Kunda, allowing an immersive experience in the Buddhist culture evident in prayer walls and ancient monasteries.

 Commencing with the drive to the trek’s starting point in the heart of Solukhumbu, the adventure unfolds through quaint villages and settlements, providing ample moments to revel in the serene surroundings.
 An early morning ascent to Pikey Peak reveals breathtaking panoramas of renowned Himalayan peaks, such as Makalu, Everest, Lhotse, and Kangchenjunga, all standing majestically above 8000 meters.